Trivago.com: Revolutionizing Hotel Search

 Luckily, more hotels than ever have found a great tool for reaching out to prospective customers across the globe: websites.

-array of sites (such as Expedia and Hotwire) have emerged that allows web-surfers to compare and contrast deals on hotel prices.
+A huge array of sites (such as Expedia and Hotwire) have emerged that allows web-surfers to compare and contrast deals on hotel prices.

 However, what many Americans are not aware of is the greatest search engine for accommodation and travel deals on the net: Trivago.com.
 The advantage this site has compared to others is it that it provides comparison of hotel prices on a much larger scale, featuring the most sizzling deals from individual hotel-booking sites as well as independent hotels, resorts, hostels and all else in between.